Szybet/Yatchy/README.md

 - Heavy increase in battery life, even with the screen updating every minute <sub>(The esp32c6 has a riscv lp core, which i connected to the screen, which means the device never really wakes up fully to only update the screen, not only that i fixed sqfmi flaws (Using 2 voltage dividers for example) I also use the external crystal clock for the RTC which means no RTC IC... and many more such things)</sub>
 - Better buttons, more solid, shouldn't and probably won't break that much if at all.
 They are also less noisy.
 - Solid USB-C port <sub>(It's THT soldered)</sub>
-- no more usb compability problems <sub>(Because i use native esp32c6 jtag programming)</sub>
+- no more usb compability problems <sub>(Because the esp32c6 uses native jtag programming)</sub>
-- better detection of charging <sub>(In software it was hacky on the original watchy, there were problems with it, never worked good)</sub>
+- better detection of charging, charge finishing. <sub>(In software it was hacky on the original watchy, there were problems with it, never worked good)</sub>
 - support for more wireless protocols, home automation ones, wifi 6 too
 - ~~Mouse bites to more easily make your yatchy smaller, of the size of the screen and not the watchy form factor~~ <sub>JLCPCB decided to treat it as a seperate design and charge double, so I removed it.
 Stupid.</sub>
 - TVS diodes, voltage spike protection - which means no more destroyed devices because watchy doesn't follow any USB spec and allows your device to burn down...